cschwan/sage-on-gentoo/README.rst

      ln -s /var/db/repos/sage-on-gentoo/package.use/sage \
            /etc/portage/package.use/sage

+The following section is currently not fully applicable from sage 9.5 onward.
+I currently do not provide binary documentation but I am hoping to restore this service at some point in time.
 You should also consider linking in the same way the file ``99sage-doc-bin``.
 This file sets sane default options for installing html documentation from a binary tarball.
 Building the sage documentation from scratch is memory hungry and you